webpmp/TerraExplorer/README.md

 - **Favorites System**: Bookmark interesting locations to revisit them later.
 - **Personal Notes**: Add and save personal notes for specific locations (persisted locally).
 - **Smart Search**: Natural language processing to resolve queries like "Where did the Titanic sink?" to specific geographic coordinates.
+- **Trace Route**: Paste an article, URL, or text block and the system identifies all referenced locations and generates a connected journey across them.

 ## Technologies Used